 Timetable and routes are usually difficult to understand but it’s cheap and sometimes – the best way to reach some places.
-In Chiang Rai it is the best way to get to the White Temple.
+In Chiang Rai, it is the best way to get to the White Temple.
 These buses are meant for tourists so they are also very well marked.
 Less popular routes are more challenging especially if you can’t read Thai 🙂

 Thailand travel tips: Costs

 While organizing a trip to Thailand you need to take into consideration the following costs:

 There are numerous planes from all over the world going to Bangkok.
 An average price from most European destinations is around 520-570 EUR for a round trip.
 If you hunt for a good promotion it can be cheaper.
-I recommend you checking the price on Skyscanner and turning the price alerts on.
+I recommend you check the price on Skyscanner and turn the price alerts on.

 I counted the costs of our accommodation and on average we paid 860 THB / night / for 2 people in 2017.
 We haven’t used the cheapest options though and we preferred to have a bit more comfort.
 It’s possible to do it cheaper.

-Here’s the map and list of all places we stayed in and liked.
+Here’s the map and list of all the places we stayed in and liked.
 Use them if you choose my Thailand itinerary for 14 days or happen to pass through any of these locations 🙂